CBshmear/relax-and-take-notes/README.md

 # relax-and-take-notes

 ## Description
 This repo contains the code for a notetaker app powered by Express.
 I wanted a way to save notes on varying topics that would be saved and easily accessible at any time.
 I had difficulties with heroku.
-The app functions fine locally and does everything required by the user, but when deployed on heroku it loses the ability to save new notes.
+The app functions fine locally and does everything required by the user, but when deployed on heroku it loses the ability to save new notes consistently.
+Sometimes it works, other times it throws no error but doesnt save or return the new note.
 When i attempt to remedy this it crashes on heroku.
 I will have to put more time into fixing the deployment in the future.

 ## Installation
 Run npm i to install express